Cake Batter Ice Cream

 - You will be tempering your eggs in this recipe, which is a culinary term/procedure that’s used in chocolate candy making.
 It prevents the chocolate from blooming or getting a white coating when it cools.

-- In this case, it’s a process for slowly warming egg yolks with a bit of hot liquid so they don’t scramble when they’re added to the pot.
+- In this case, it’s a process of slowly warming egg yolks with a bit of hot liquid so they don’t scramble when they’re added to the pot.
 Whisk the yolks constantly and pour the hot cream mixture slowly as you go through this process.

 - Straining the custard before freezing will remove any bits of cooked egg, but the goal is to have minimal scrambling.